mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

 And now the user only can access those controllers and actions that his roles can access.

 Here is an example to create a role and assign access to the role.
-Check out samples to view full implementation.

 ```c#
 public class RoleViewModel
 {